thornbux/vagrant-puppet-learning-environment/README.md

 ## Ready for action
-Puppet is now configured and ready with two Puppet clients.
+Puppet is now configured on both Puppet clients.